-Statistical significance of complexes and modules Distribution of Q of clusters found by the MC search method.
+Statistical significance of complexes and modules

+Distribution of Q of clusters found by the MC search method.

 Red bars: original network of protein interactions.

-Blue cuves: randomly rewired graphs.
+Blue curves: randomly rewired graphs.

-Clusters in the protein network have many more interactions than their counterparts in the random graphs.
+-> Clusters in the protein network have many more interactions than their counterparts in the random graphs.

-Architecture of protein network Fragment of the protein network.
+Architecture of protein network

+Fragment of the protein network.
 Nodes and interactions in discovered clusters are shown in bold.

 Nodes are colored by functional categories in MIPS: red, transcription regulation; blue, cell-cycle/cell-fate control; green, RNA processing; and yellow, protein transport.

 Complexes shown are the SAGA/TFIID complex (red), the anaphase-promoting complex (blue), and the TRAPP complex (yellow).

 Discovered functional modules

 Examples of discovered functional modules.

 (A) A module involved in cell-cycle regulation.
 This module consists of cyclins (CLB1-4 and CLN2) and cyclin-dependent kinases (CKS1 and CDC28) and a nuclear import protein (NIP29).
 Although they have many interactions, these proteins are not present in the cell at the same time.

 (B) Pheromone signal transduction pathway in the network of protein-protein interactions.
 This module includes several MAPK (mitogen-activated protein kinase) and MAPKK (mitogenactivated protein kinase kinase) kinases, as well as other proteins involved in signal transduction.
 These proteins do not form a single complex; rather, they interact in a specific order.
+Spirin, Mirny, PNAS 100, 12123 (2003)

+Analysis of identified complexes

-Spirin, Mirny, PNAS 100, 12123 (2003) Architecture of protein network Comparison of discovered complexes and modules with complexes derived experimentally (BIND and Cellzome) and complexes catalogued in MIPS.
+Comparison of discovered complexes and modules with complexes derived experimentally (BIND and Cellzome) and complexes catalogued in MIPS.

 Discovered complexes are sorted by the overlap with the best-matching experimental complex.

 The overlap is defined as the number of common proteins divided by the number of proteins in the best-matching experimental complex.

-The first 31 complexes match exactly, and another 11 have overlap above 65%.
+-> The first 31 complexes match exactly, and another 11 have overlap above 65%.
 Inset shows the overlap as a function of the size of the discovered complex.
 Note that discovered complexes of all sizes match very well with known experimental complexes.
 Discovered complexes that do not match with experimental ones constitute our predictions.

-Robustness of clusters found Model effect of false positives in experimental data: randomly reconnect, remove or add 10-50% of interactions in network.
-Cluster recovery probability as a function of the fraction of altered links Black curves : a fraction of links are rewired.
-Red, links are removed; green, links are added.
+Robustness of clusters found

+Model effect of false positives in experimental data: randomly reconnect, remove or add

+10-50% of interactions in network.

+Recovery probability plotted as a function of the fraction of altered links.

+Black: links are rewired.

+Red, links are removed;

+Green, links are added.

-Circles: probability to recover 75% of the original cluster; Triangles: probability to recover 50%.
+Circles: probability to recover 75% of the original cluster;

+Triangles: probability to recover 50%.

-Noise in the form of removal or addions If links has less deteriorating effect than random rewiring.
+Noise in the form of removal or additions of links has less deteriorating effect than random rewiring.
 About 75% of clusters can still be found when 10% of links are rewired.